rvshettigar/mishare/README.md

 It should prompt you for credentials as and when it requires them.

 ## Examples
+PS : By default, if you don't provide any flags, the script assumes you mean upload to S3.
-NB: The URL is copied to clipboard in all the below examples.
+PS 2: The URL is copied to clipboard in all the below examples.

 ### Upload a file